lawrennd/talks/_atomic-human/the-atomic-human-marconi-bologna.md

 \notes{For security, the aim isn't "trust AI" or "ban AI", but creating systems where autonomy is conditional, auditable, and reversible—where responsibility remains legible.}

 \notes{For creativity, the point isn’t whether machines can produce an image, but how we preserve authorship, meaning, and cultural value when imitation is cheap and ubiquitous.}

+\notes{We should not treat AI not as a creative agent.
+It is an *infrastructure*, like archives or broadcasting.
+We need to:

+1. keep humans institutionally on the hook: whenever AI is used (restoration, recommendation, translation, even creation), a named person or institution remains accountable.

+2. make delegation conditional: decide what can be automated, where supervision is required, and how decisions can be reversed.
+Preserve autonomy without banning tools.

+3. protect meaning, not just output: focus policy on transparency, provenance, and fair compensation rather than trying to adjudicate what is “real art”.

+The aim is not to slow innovation, but to anchor it.
+Ensure creativity and trust remain legible to the public.
+Artists worry about loss of creative control.
+Institutions can help by ensuring attribution, consent, and economic participation.}

 \thanks